 Case study: Pre-approval for out-of-court settlement

-Recently, the family of a patient filed a case of medical negligence against Dr Shyam Prasad.
-The patient, Jeevan, had complained of severe chest pain and his family had brought him to hospital.
-There, Dr Shyam, who was on duty at that time, immediately started treatment.
+Recently, the family of a patient filed a case of medical negligence against Dr. Shyam Prasad.
+The patient, Jeevan, had complained of severe chest pain and his family had brought him to the hospital.
+There, Dr. Shyam, who was on duty at that time, immediately started treatment.
 He administered some medicines, soon after which Jeevan lost consciousness and died.
-Later, investigation revealed that Jeevan was allergic to some medicines.
-Unfortunately, Dr Shyam had not checked Jeevan’s medical history before treating him.
+Later, the investigation revealed that Jeevan was allergic to some medicines.
+Unfortunately, Dr. Shyam had not checked Jeevan’s medical history before treating him.

-Then, the insurer carefully analysed the situation and consented to an out-of-court settlement.
-With the help of its lawyer, Dr Shyam negotiated with the plaintiff’s lawyer and arrived at a compensation amount.
+Then, the insurer carefully analyzed the situation and consented to an out-of-court settlement.
+With the help of its lawyer, Dr. Shyam negotiated with the plaintiff’s lawyer and arrived at a compensation amount.